Berlin's Berghain to fully reopen on October 2 | DW | 25.09.2021

 The show was made up of pieces produced by lesser-known international artists living and working in Berlin, much of which was created during the pandemic.

 In August, the Berlin Administrative Court overturned the ban on commercial dance events in enclosed spaces.
-It argued that while unrestricted events should still not be permitted due to the pandemic, events exclusively for those who have been vaccinated or who have recovered from the coronavirus should now be allowed.
+It argued that while unrestricted events should still not be permitted during the pandemic, events exclusively for those who have been vaccinated or who have recovered from the coronavirus should now be allowed.

-In early September, other Berlin clubs reopened for vaccinated or recovered people, including Wilden Renate, Ritter Butzke, KitKatClub and Watergate, where dancing was permitted without a face mask.
+In early September, other Berlin clubs reopened for vaccinated or recovered people, including Wilden Renate, Ritter Butzke, KitKatClub and Watergate, where dancing was permitted without masks.

 kmm/rt (dpa)